Timeweb

 - For testing, you can use only your own accounts, accounts of users who have explicitly given their consent, or accounts provided for testing with bonus rates.
 Do not attempt to access other people's accounts or any sensitive information.

-- While searching for vulnerabilities, avoid compromising the confidentiality, integrity, and availability of data in our services.
+- While searching for vulnerabilities, avoid compromising the confidentiality, integrity, and availability of information in our services.

 - Any activity that could harm the company's applications, infrastructure, customers, or partners is strictly prohibited.
 Examples of prohibited activities include social engineering, phishing, denial-of-service attacks, and physical attacks on the infrastructure.